jzlab/allen-assistant/README.md

 ===============================

-Number of Experiment Containers (or individual mice?): 11
+Number of Experiment Containers: 11

 Number of Experiments returned: 8